jupyterhub/jupyterhub/docs/source/technical-overview.md

 Notebook server for each person in a group.

 This section gives you an overview of:
-- JupyterHub's subsystems
+- JupyterHub's Subsystems: Hub, Proxy, Single-User Notebook Server
-- basic operations
-- logging in
--
+- how the subsystems interact

-## Subsystems of JupyterHub
+- the step-by-step events from JupyterHub access to user login

+## The Subsystems: Hub, Proxy, Single-User Notebook Server

 Three major subsystems are started by the `jupyterhub` command line program: